-The best-selling bitter liqueur in the world was invented in 1862 by the waiter Gaspare Campari (* 1828).
-He called him "Bitter d'Olanda".
-In German this means "Dutch-bitter", because among the Dutch the so-called bitters were very popular.
-In 1867 he opened his café "Duomo" in Milan.
-In 1904, the first Campari production site was opened in Sesto San Giovanni (Lombardy).
-Under the direction of the founder's son Davide Campari they started exporting, first to France but soon overseas.
+The best-selling bitter liqueur in the world was invented in 1862 by the Italian entrepreneur Gaspare Campari (1828-1882).
+He called it "Bitter d'Olanda".
+In German this means "Dutch bitter", because the so-called Bitters were very popular with the Dutch.
+In 1867 he opened his “Duomo” café in Milan.
+The first Campari production facility was opened in Sesto San Giovanni (Lombardy) in 1904.
+Export began under the direction of the founding son Davide Campari, first to France but soon also overseas.